damianpereira86/api-automation-training/README.md

 4. Download the [course code](https://github.com/PacktPublishing/Ultimate-TypeScript-Course-2024-All-in-Learn-Build-and-Excel) and extract the `Section 4\typescript_project_class_final` folder to your `typescrypt-course` folder.
 5. Open the copied course code in Visual Studio Code and make a couple of improvements:
    - Make the box ID unique even when you have pressed the button more than once.
-   - Create a second button to restart the game so you don't have to refresh the page each time you loose.
+   - Create a second button to restart the game so you don't have to refresh the page each time you lose.

 **Deliverable**: